-- (1) The amounts reported in the "Bonus" column for Messrs.
-Daggett and Milius represent contributions which should have been made for the non-qualified deferred compensation plan during 2020, but which were paid out as a bonus in 2021. - (2) The amounts reported in the "Stock Awards" column represent awards of restricted stock units ("RSUs") and performance share units ("PSUs").
+(1) The amount reported in the "Bonus" column for Mr. Daggett represents a contribution which should have been made for the non-qualified deferred compensation plan during 2020, but which was paid out as a bonus in 2021.

+- (2) The amounts reported in the "Stock Awards" column represent awards of restricted stock units ("RSUs") and performance share units ("PSUs").
 These amounts are based on the probable outcome of the performance conditions and are consistent with the grant date fair values of each award computed in accordance with FASB ASC Topic 718 using the closing price of our common stock on the grant date.
 Estimated forfeitures are included in the determination of compensation costs.
-Assuming the achievement of maximum level performance for each NEO, the amounts in the "Non-Equity Incentive Plan Compensation" column (representing both RSUs and PSUs) would be as follows: (i) for awards granted in 2022: \$1,075,140 for Mr. Alexander; \$296,840 for Mr. Daggett; \$167,425 for Mr. Duncan; and \$164,710 for Mr. Milius; - \$1,075,140 for Mr. Alexander; \$296,840 for Mr. Daggett; \$167,425 for Mr. Duncan; and \$164,710 for Mr. Milius; (ii) for awards granted in 2021: \$1,131,448 for Mr. Alexander; \$225,544 for Mr. Daggett; and \$181,740 for Mr. Duncan; and (iii) for awards granted in 2020: \$921,196 for Mr. Alexander; \$120,497 for Mr. Daggett: and \$148,304 for Mr. Duncan.
+Assuming the achievement of maximum level performance for each NEO, the amounts in the "Non-Equity Incentive Plan Compensation" column (representing both RSUs and PSUs) would be as follows: (i) for awards granted in 2023: \$1,092,765 for Mr. Alexander; \$327,553 for Mr. Daggett; and \$176,588 for Mr. Duncan; (ii) for awards granted in 2022: \$1,075,140 for Mr. Alexander; \$296,840 for Mr. Daggett; and \$167,425 for Mr. Duncan; and (iii) for awards granted in 2021: \$1,131,448 for Mr. Alexander; \$225,544 for Mr. Daggett: and \$181,740 for Mr. Duncan.
 The Compensation Discussion & Analysis includes additional information regarding these incentive awards. - (3) The amounts reported in the "Non-Equity Incentive Plan Compensation" column reflect payouts under the Company's STIP.
-The Compensation Discussion & Analysis includes additional information regarding these incentive awards. - (4) The table below details the amounts reported in the "All Other Compensation" column, which includes Company contributions to defined contribution plans and certain other amounts during 2022:
+The Compensation Discussion & Analysis includes additional information regarding these incentive awards. - (4) The table below details the amounts reported in the "All Other Compensation" column, which includes Company contributions to defined contribution plans and certain other amounts during 2023: